Attribute and entity metadata

 Annotations on entities

 Annotations can be attached to an entity using the __annotations attribute.
 This attribute has the type dict and requires a default value that defines the annotations.
 Each key-value pair in the dictionary contains respectively the name and the value of the annotation.
 The value of an annotation can be any of the simple types (string, float, int, bool), lists and dicts.
-Note: These values are the default values of an attribute, therefore they must be constants and cannot include varables, attribute access or plugins.
+Note: These values are the default values of an attribute, therefore they must be constants and cannot include variables, attribute access or plugins.

 The example below illustrates how the annotation annotation=value can be set on on a service entity.
 Annotations can be set on embedded entities in the same way.